STUDENT ZONE RESOURCES FOR TEACHERS

 Resources for Students

-Damien is an experienced back-country guide, artist (B.A.
+Damien is an experienced backcountry guide, artist (B.A.
 STAR, University of British Columbia), and youth instructor.
-He is perpetually excited to facilitate young people becoming inspired, passionate, and engaged.
+He is perpetually excited to facilitate young people to become inspired, passionate, and engaged.
 This has meant instructing everything from environmental leadership, ethics, hiking, rock-climbing, skiing, sustainability education, and even stilt building.
 If you spot him in his natural habitat, the cliff faces and alpine lakes of BC's Coast Mountains, ask him about the Sasquatch...

 Nathan and Students Mt.
 Seymour class.